prev next prev next

 You can take this course on Windows, Macintosh, or Unix platforms.

-Whenever you see this graphic within the course, an applet explains or dissects some element of network security and firewalls.
+Whenever you see this graphic within the course, a jQuery toolbar explains or dissects some element of network security and firewalls.

-Move your mouse cursor over the elements of the image outlined in red to display pop-up explanations.
+Move your mouse cursor over the elements of the image outlined in red to display an explanation of the graphic.

 SlideShow Widget